Sunday, December 4, 2022

 Producer Felton Jarvis had six songs recorded by Elvis in 1976 that had not yet appeared on an album, although two tracks (“Moody Blue” and “She Thinks I Still Care”) were issued as a single in November 1976.

 To complete the album, Jarvis selected three songs that had been recorded live in concert in April 1976, as well as one other live song that had already appeared on the album Elvis Recorded Live on Stage in Memphis released in 1974 – a somewhat bizarre choice.
 The result, Moody Blue, was a fairly sad affair, especially when it ended up being the last new album released before Elvis died.
-The album included two live covers of Olivia Newton-John hits, a silly live version of The Diamonds' "Little Darlin'" as well as a good live version of "Unchained Melody," the best known version of which was recorded by the Righteous Brothers.
+The album included two live covers of Olivia Newton-John hits, a silly live version of The Diamonds' "Little Darlin'" as well as a good live version of "Unchained Melody," the best-known version of which was recorded by the Righteous Brothers.

 There was, however, another option.
 Had Jarvis reviewed earlier studio sessions, he would have discovered four tracks that could have been used instead.